minvws/nl-covid19-notification-app-community-website/README.md

 ## Look and feel

-* We are building this app in collaboration with the people in NL.
-* Does not have to be super tidy, a little messyness wil perhaps lower the entry barrier.
+* Simple language
 * Friendly and welcoming
-* Simple language
+* We are building this app in collaboration with the people of the Netherlands
+* Does not have to be super tidy, a little messyness wil perhaps lower the entry barrier
-* Easy to use for a broad range of people, not just the die hards.
-Do not assume that people will know what GitHub, Slack, etc is.
-Although the die-hards are probably the biggest audience, we do not want to scare away others :-).
+* Easy to use for a broad range of people; do not assume that people will know what GitHub, Slack, etc is

 ## To do

 * Move this to do list to a GitHub project board
 * Translation of content into English
 * Find a project maintainer
-* User test the webpage, make modifications to make sure the website is understandable for a broader audience.
+* User test the webpage, make modifications to make sure the website is understandable for a broader audience

 ## How is this project set up?